ju4niko/macOSarmGuide/readme.md

 # QEMU toolchain for MAC survival kit (Apple silicon Mx)

-(ENGLISH VERSION, para la version en ESPÑOL buscar al final del documento)
+(ENGLISH VERSION, para la version en ESPAÑOL buscar al final del documento)

 The purpose of this guide is to set ready a system comprised by Apple silicon processors (by the time of this writing the M1 & M2 SoCs) in order to use q-emu ARM architecture emulator to compile, test & debbug ARM assembler projects.